Best Mattresses for Menopause of 2023

 The Brooklyn Bowery Hybrid doesn’t exactly dazzle in the categories of pressure relief and responsiveness (8/10 score for each), which could be a problem for sleepers with joint pain and for restless sleepers.
 With a 5/10 firmness rating, it’s probably not firm enough for some back sleepers and most stomach sleepers.

 Read our full Brooklyn Bowery Hybrid mattress review.
+You can see other budget-friendly beds in our roundup of best mattresses for the money.

 Best Mattress for Hip Pain